MiczFlor/RPi-Jukebox-RFID/docs/sphinx/install.rst

 Install Raspberry Pi OS Lite
 -------------------------------------------

-Before you can install the Phoniebox software, you need to prepare your Raspberry Pi and install
+Before you can install the Phoniebox software, you need to prepare your Raspberry Pi.

-1. Connect your Micro SD card (through a card reader) to your computer
+1. Connect a Micro SD card to your computer (preferable an SC card with high read throughput)
 2. `Download <https://www.raspberrypi.org/software/>`_
    the `Raspberry Pi Imager <https://www.raspberrypi.org/blog/raspberry-pi-imager-imaging-utility/>`_ and open it
 3. Select **Raspberry Pi OS Lite** (without desktop environment) as the operating system